WalkerCodeRanger/dfaMinimizationComparison/dfaFormat.md

 ## Header

 The header consists of a single line of four space separated non-negative integers.
 The first number is the number of states in the DFA.
 Remember states are numbered starting at zero up to 1 less than the number of states.
 The second is the number of transitions in the DFA.
 The third is the label of the initial or start state of the DFA.
-The fourth is number of final states in the DFA.
+The fourth is the number of final states in the DFA.

 For example, a DFA with 5 states, 6 transitions, initial state 0 and 2 final states would have the header: